Moongirl

 Moongirl is an animated short produced in 2005 by Laika.
 It was written and directed by Henry Selick and features a score by They Might Be Giants.
-It is the first film, and currently the only short film, as well as the only non-stop-motion film, produced by the company.
+It is the first short film, and currently the only non-stop-motion film, produced by the company.

 Plot

 Leon, a youthful boy is out fishing at night when the Moon goes dark.
 He is magically transported to the Moon, where he meets Moongirl, whom he helps try to fix the Moon.